aayushibeniwal/ECE-657A-Data-Knowledge-Modelling-Analysis-Spring-2021-/A1- Iris data & Heart desease dataset/README.md

     1) Check for duplicate values
     2) Removing negative values and replacing with NAN
-    3) Checking Outliers (using boxplot and inter quartile range) Normalization of the data using min-max normalization (MinMaxScaler) and Z-score normalization.
+    3) Checking Outliers (using boxplot and inter quartile range)

+Normalization of the data using min-max normalization (MinMaxScaler) and Z-score normalization.
 The un-normalised data is having different units for different columns which might produce bias while computing.
 To reduce this, dataset is normalised.

 Min-Max normalization ranges between [0-1] but a presence of outlier might affect the distribution/values.
-Thus, it is highly recommended to remove outliers before performing min-max normalisation.
+Thus, it is highly recommended to remove outliers before performing min-max normalization.
-In z-score normalisation, the features are scaled such that they have properties similar to normal distribution where mean is zero and standard deviation is one.
+In z-score normalization, the features are scaled such that they have properties similar to normal distribution where mean is zero and standard deviation is one.

+### CM2 - Pair Plot/ Scatter Plot / Heat Map

+From the correlation graphs we can observe various correlation coefficients amongst the dataset features in the form of scatter plots.
+Same with the heat map with a particular representing positive correlation and other color showing negative correlation.
+Correlation comparison with targets can help us figure out the main features.
+These features playes major role in figuring out our target variable over the testing dataset.